 Summary: Choose the appropriate tool.

-In short,escapeandescapejsIt is one of the two different but equally important escaping mechanisms in the AnQiCMS template, each serving HTML and JavaScript in different context environments.
+In short,escapeandescapejsAre two different but equally important escaping mechanisms in the AnQiCMS template, each serving HTML and JavaScript in different context environments.

-Correctly understanding and using them can help us build websites that are both secure and robust, avoiding page rendering errors or potential security vulnerabilities caused by special characters.
+Correctly understanding and using them can help us build secure and robust websites, avoiding page rendering errors or potential security vulnerabilities caused by special characters.

-Q1: Why didn't I useescapeFilter, but the HTML tags on the page are still escaped?
+Q1: Why am I not being used?escapeFilter, but the HTML tags on the page are still escaped?

-Q2: Can I use it directly?escapeFilter to escape JavaScript code?
+Q2: Can I use the filter directly?escapeTo escape JavaScript code?

-A2:No.escapeThe filter mainly targets special characters in the HTML environment for escaping.
-The character set and method it escapes are different from those required by the JavaScript environment.
-If youescapeUsed for JavaScript code, may cause JavaScript syntax errors or fail to achieve the expected security effects.
-Please make sure to use the one specially designed for JavaScript.escapejsFilter to escape string data that needs to be used in JavaScript.
+A2:No.escapeThe filter is mainly aimed at escaping special characters in the HTML environment, and the character set and method of escaping are different from the requirements of the JavaScript environment.
+If theescapeUsed in JavaScript code, may cause JavaScript syntax errors or fail to achieve the expected security effects.
+Please use specifically designed for JavaScript.escapejsA filter is used to escape string data that needs to be used in JavaScript.

-Q3: How can I ensure that a piece of content is treated as safe HTML and displayed directly on the page without being escaped as plain text?
+Q3: How can I ensure that a piece of content is safe HTML code and that it is parsed as HTML directly on the page instead of being displayed as plain text?